jundalisay/spblist/content/en/research/einstein/relativity/section-19.md

 ```

-The “inertial mass” is a characteristic constant [G] of the accelerated body*.
+The “inertial mass” is a characteristic constant [g] of the accelerated body.

-> *Superphysics Note: Here, Einstein subtly hacks Newton by converting his 'mass' into 'inertial mass'.
-This is in order to make room for his new idea which he calls 'gravitational mass' which in Superphysics is 'electromagnetic potential'

 If gravity caused the acceleration, we then have: